crownlessking/web-ui/README.md

 };
 ```

-If the default appBar is defined, use `page.useDefaultAppBar` to cause your page to make use of it so that you don't have to give your page its own appBar.
+If the default app bar is defined, use `page.useDefaultAppBar` to cause your page to make use of it so that you don't have to give your page its own app bar.

 [[back](#page-object)] [[top](#web-ui)]